-Austria’s capital city is full of beautiful landmarks, from the Schönbrunn Palace to the Hohensalzburg Fortress.
+Austria’s capital city is full of beautiful landmarks, from the Schönbrunn Palace to St. Stephen’s Cathedral.
 It is, however, easy to make mistakes while traveling around Vienna.
 Our tips will help you to make the most of your time in the capital, without falling into any tourist traps.

 When you arrive at the airport, don’t follow signs for the trains to the city.
 Instead, head to platforms 1 or 2 to take the local S Bahn.
 Although this takes ten minutes longer than the airport train, it is much cheaper.
 Once in the city itself, don’t be tempted to take public transport for short trips.
 The city is fairly small, so save money by using your own two feet instead.
 Its size also makes it perfect for a walking tour, but be careful not to step into the bike lanes while wandering around the city, unless you want to become roadkill!